Ford Falcon (EB): Series II

-Innovation became an evident strength in the EB II: antilock brakes became an option, a Falcon first, and in 1993, a lap sash centre rear seatbelt became standard.
+Innovation became an evident strength in the EB II: anti-lock brakes became an option, a Falcon first, and in 1993, a lap sash centre rear seatbelt became standard.
 The EB also introduced the "Smartlock" security locking system.
 South Australian Police revealed the operational success of "Smartlock" by inviting four professional car thieves to steal either a Holden Calais (VN) or an EB specified with the locking system.
 The successful theft of the motor vehicle meant the thief could keep the vehicle indefinitely.
 The thieves made off with the VN in under 60 seconds, but gave up on the EB after four days' efforts.
 Therefore, the EB was classified unstealable.
 Foam-filled A pillars also featured, which greatly increased crush protection and stiffened the frame, thus helping to reduce noise, vibration, and harshness.

 The rarest model was the SS, with just 10 produced.
 The EB II SS was built to be successful under Group 3E Series Production Cars, five were absorbed immediately into production car racing.
 The forthcoming Tickford-enhanced S XR6 replaced the role of the SS.

 Production of the EB Falcon range totalled 36,374 with 84,847 examples of the EB II being produced.
 The EB II was replaced by the Ford Falcon (ED) in August 1993.

 The EB II was the last Falcon to be assembled at the Wiri plant in New Zealand, the ED and onwards series being imported fully built up from Australia.

-Note: GLi and Fairmont were available with either the 4.0-litre I6 or 5.0-litre V8.
-S and S XR6 were only available with 4.0-litre, and the S XR8 offered the 5.0-litre V8.
+Note: GLi and Fairmont were available with either the 4.0-litre I6 or 5.0-litre V8.S XR6 were only available with 4.0-litre, and the S XR8 offered the 5.0-litre V8.S pack wagon were available with 4.0 litre I6 and 5.0-litre V8.